-The IHS Trends in Indian Health attempts to fulfill the basic statistical information requirements of parties that are interested in the IHS, and its relationship with the American Indian and Alaska Native people.
-The tables and charts contained in the IHS Trends in Indian Health describe the IHS program, and the health status of American Indians and Alaska Natives residing in the IHS service area.
-The IHS service area consists of counties on and near federal Indian reservations.
-The Indians residing in the service area comprise about 60 percent of all Indians residing in the U.S.
+The IHS Trends in Indian Health attempts to fulfill the basic statistical information requirements of parties interested in the IHS and its relationship with the American Indian and Alaska Native people.
+The tables and charts contained in the IHS Trends in Indian Health describe the IHS program and the health status of American Indians and Alaska Natives residing in the IHS service area.
+The IHS service area consists of counties on and near Federal Indian reservations.
+The Indians residing in the service area comprise about 60 percent of all Indians residing in the United States.